howtodowtle/kindle_to_anki/README.md

 ### Queries

-My current favorite query:
+My current query:
-- no translations (see below)
+- no translations (will be added later, see below)
 - groups/deduplicates words with the same stem
 - but keeps all contexts (including book, author, and the lookup date)
 - formats the word in question bold where it appears in the context